Chemical Use Policy

 • Minimize the amount of chemical applied, and use a formulation with the lowest toxicity and residual persistence.

-• Not use neonicotinoid insecticides and follow state guidelines and BMPs related to pollinators.
+• Avoid the use of neonicotinoids, especially related to native seed treatments, and follow state guidelines and BMPs related effects of herbicides on pollinators.

 • Follow application BMPs near water, during various weather conditions, and to prevent drift to non-target species.